vijilAI/docs/source/python-sdk/examples/rag.md

 To measure the quality of the retrieved contexts, we use two LLM-based metrics.
 Each produce a score between 0 and 1.

 - **Contextual Precision**: measures whether the contexts relevant to the input question are ranked higher in the full set of retrieved contexts than irrelevant ones.
 A higher score indicates greater alignment in ranking.
-- **Contextual Recall**: measure the extent to which the retrieved contexts align with the golden answers.
+- **Contextual Recall**: measures the extent to which the retrieved contexts align with the golden answers.
 A higher score indicates greater alignment with the golden answer.

 Currently, we use `gpt-4o` as the judge LLM in these metrics.